39 top tips for fishkeepers

 13. Set realistic budgets

 Make sure you can afford to properly accommodate the type of fish that you wish to keep.
-A 60 cm/24” set-up may cost £80, but fully stocked and decorated, with test kits and cleaning equipment may take the initial set-up into the hundreds.
+A 60 cm/24” set-up may cost £100.
+But a fully stocked and decorated aquarium, with test kits and cleaning equipment may double this cost!

-If you want a planted set-up remember that higher-tech tanks with high lighting levels, CO2 injection and frequent nutrient dosing will require a lot more maintenance and cost than a lower-tech tank, so bear this mind before you even buy the gear.
+If you want a planted set-up remember that higher-tech tanks with high lighting levels, CO2 injection and frequent nutrient dosing will require a lot more maintenance.
+They also cost more than a lower-tech tank, so bear this mind before you even buy the gear.

-Marine set-ups are another good example – set a £500 budget for a small reef tank, and £1000+ for a larger one.
+Marine set-ups are another good example.
+Set a minimum of a £500 budget for a small reef tank, and £1000+ for a larger one.
 If you aren’t realistic and cost cut on the way, you may never end up with the desired result.

-Big fish are long-lived and expensive to keep, due to large equipment and tanks, and feeding bills.
-If you can’t keep a big fish long term, don’t buy it as it may be unsaleable when adult.
-Food bills for big fish can run into the hundreds over the course of a year.
+Large fish are long-lived and expensive to keep, because of equipment, tanks, and feeding bills.
+If you can’t keep these fish long term, don’t buy it as it may be unsaleable when adult.
+Food bills for large, predatory fish can run into the hundreds over the course of a year.

 5 tips on buying fish